lanjj7/CMOST_Chinese-people/README.md

-# CMOST_Chinese-people
+# CMOST_Chinese
-The updation of CMOST
+The updation of CMOST by Chinese data.
 The developer and source: https://github.com/poljan/CMOSTv2